The classic swimsuit set

-This view includes a beautiful low back that is just the right depth and a shelf bra which is cleverly supported by back ties which are anchored to the shelf bra at the side seams.
+This view includes a beautiful low back that is just the right depth and a shelf bra that is cleverly supported by back ties that are anchored to the shelf bra at the side seams.
 You can easily adjust the amount of support your shelf bra provides by tightening or loosening your back ties.
 If you want the same bust support without a bow, you can easily shorten these ties and sew a hook closure with a G hook – or you could even simply anchor a single strap from one side of the suit to the other.
 I’ve tried to make it as easy as possible to adjust any detail you’d like.

 You can also easily sew bra cups into your shelf bra and fully line your suit and we’ve provided instructions in the pattern to help you do that.

-If you don’t feel you need bust support you can also leave the back ties and/or shelf bra off this suit and rock a stunning low back one piece.
-As someone with a small bust this is what I have done with one of my suits and I really enjoy the bare low back.
+If you don’t feel you need bust support you can also leave the back ties and/or shelf bra off this suit and rock a stunning low back one-piece.
+As someone with a small bust, this is what I have done with one of my suits and I really enjoy the bare low back.

 View B is a one piece swimsuit with high scoop back

-This is your classic one piece swimsuit with a high scoop back.
+This is your classic one-piece swimsuit with a high scoop back.
 This suit is wonderful if you want more back coverage or are looking for a more athletic full suit.
 This view is my favourite swimsuit for swimming laps.
 It’s also the fastest view to make out of all four.

 Because the back extends further up you’ll find that this swimsuit fits more closely than View A around the chest.
 Though this view doesn’t technically include the shelf bra you can definitely include one as the pattern pieces are designed to be modular.